-The District updated its Construction & Facilities Department Policies & Procedures Manual and therefore addressed the "Compliance with State Laws, District Policies, and Other Regulations" recommendation provided in prior reports.
-District staff and Fonder-Salari developed an updated policy and procedure manual during the fiscal year and submitted the manual to the Board of Education for approval on September 26, 2023.
-Per inquiry with the District and the Fonder-Salari team, the District started using the draft policies and procedures during the fiscal year while Board approval was pending (see Observation No. 11 for additional information).
+The Board of Education approved the updated Construction & Facilities Department Policies & Procedures Manual during the fiscal year, resulting in no exception.
+District staff and Fonder-Salari developed an updated policy and procedure manual during the prior fiscal year and submitted the manual to the Board of Education for approval during the fiscal year under review on September 26, 2023.